-Powerful examples of this phenomenon in action can be found in the stories of Holocaust survivors (see Man’s Search for Meaning by Viktor Frankl for more on this), famous actors and other celebrities, successful entrepreneurs, war heroes, victims of tragedy and more.
-Whether surviving through pain and suffering, or giving their all to try and change the world, the odds are never good for these people.
-Only by maintaining a crazy view of the world – and their ability to succeed in it – were they able to wake up every day with enough hope to get themselves through to the next day.
+Powerful examples of this phenomenon in action can be found in the stories of Holocaust survivors (see Man’s Search for Meaning by Viktor Frankl), famous actors and other celebrities, successful entrepreneurs, war heroes, victims of tragedy and more.
+Whether enduring through pain and suffering, or giving their all to try and change the world, the odds are never good for these people.
+Only by maintaining a crazy, unrealistic view of the world – and their ability to succeed in it – were they able to wake up every day with enough hope to get themselves through to the next day.

 You have a choice to make

-Have you identified a goal or endeavor that is important enough to you to meet the requirements in the question above?
+Have you identified a goal or endeavor that’s important enough to you to meet the requirements in the question above?
 If not, some soul searching will do you good.
-Life is less enjoyable without purpose behind your actions (for more on this, I must again recommend Man’s Search for Meaning by Viktor Frankl).

 I’m personally tired of being so rational all the time.
 It’s time to bet on my success, despite the odds.
 It’s time to politely ignore those who dissuade me (even though they will use perfectly sound logic and rational thinking to argue against me).
 It’s time to develop effective action plans and see them through as if my life depended on it.
 Even if I don’t make it through to the successful side, I will have infused my life with purpose and can know for the rest of my life that I gave it my all.